 I am forever soaring above,

-This is my eminent rank.
+This is my eternal rank.
 This is their lower link.

 They feed me and mine according to that covenant,